Accounting & Tax terms explained

 Retained Earnings

-The profit remaining in the company’s account after paying out dividends to every shareholder on board.
+The profit remains in the company’s account after paying out dividends to every shareholder on the board.
 Retained earnings can either be positive (net profit) or negative (net losses).
 It also shows the amount of profit the company has earned to date.

 “Retained earnings (beginning) + Profits/losses – Dividends = Retained earnings (ending)”